-The working group comes together again at the end of April and follows up with a slot at the STA Learning Day on the 20 September (This learning day will have a focus on developing proposals for the Scottish Governments next tobacco control strategy in 2018).
+The working group comes together again at the at the STA Learning Day on the 20 September (This learning day will have a focus on developing proposals for the Scottish Governments next tobacco control strategy in 2018).

-This group will review and celebrate smoke-free homes activity to date and recommend future action priorities through the medium of an event or mini-summit possibly June 2017.
+This group reviewed and celebrated smoke-free homes activity to date and recommend future action priorities at a mini-summit on 14 June 2017.

 A small group of STA members are contributing to a guide to inform those involved in community planning who come from non-health backgrounds so that they may appreciate the need for partnership working across different sectors to reduce smoking prevalence.

 Tobacco Control Guide for Community Planning (PDF, 198 KB)